VELVRIX/Pytorch-basics/README.md

-# docsTemplate
+# Pytorch basics

-its just a template Repository for documentation
+## this repository contains introduction to Pytorch

-Click on `Use this template` button on the top right to use this repository as a boiler plate for your next documentation
+## [click here] (https://velvrix.github.io/Pytorch-basics/) refer the documentation associated with is repository